 Q.10 How many years does it take to complete LLB?

 Ans: The LLB (Bachelor of Laws) degree typically takes three years to complete.
-It's an undergraduate program providing foundational law and legal studies education.
-However, in some countries or educational systems, the LLB program might have variations in duration or structure.
+It's an undergraduate course providing foundational law and legal studies education.
+However, in some countries or educational systems, the LLB course might have variations in duration or structure.